alexv1993/testsynch/README.md

 # testsynch
-A demo project, describe a problem of last change? from book "Head First Java", page 542 in Russia Edition.
+A demo project, describe a problem of last change from book "Head First Java", page 542 in Russian Edition.